Hellooo, beautiful people of the internet!

 The blonde scrambled to her feet.
-"I do like it," she said quickly, crossing over to Anna.
+"I do like it," she quickly said, crossing over to Anna.
 She turned and squinted at the room.
 "I'm just waiting for my eyes to clear first."

-Anna sighed sadly and stepped closer to her wife.
-"I expected you to walk in here and say 'wow,'" she said softly, taking Elsa's hand.
+Anna sadly sighed and stepped closer to her wife.
+"I expected you to walk in here and say 'wow,'" she softly said, taking Elsa's hand.

-"Wow," she said emotionlessly.
+"Wow," she emotionlessly said.
 Elsa flinched at the tone of her voice.
 She had tried to convey some form of enthusiasm, fake as it would be in face of their disgusting apartment.
 She really did.

 But apparently what she said was enough for Anna, and she again threw herself around the blonde's neck.
 "It'll be beautiful, I promise.
 You just came home too soon."
 She nuzzled her face into the crook of Elsa's neck.